geometryzen/g2o/src/lib/utils/interpret-svg.md

 /**
  * Iterates through an SVG Node's properties and stores ones of interest on the shape.
  * It tries to resolve styles applied via CSS as well.
- * @TODO Reverse calculate {@link Two.Gradient}s for fill / stroke of any given path.
+ * @TODO Reverse calculate {@link Gradient}s for fill / stroke of any given path.
  */
-function applySvgAttributes(this: Two, node: SVGElement, elem: Shape, parentStyles: ParentStyles) {
+function applySvgAttributes(this: Board, node: SVGElement, elem: Shape, parentStyles: ParentStyles) {

     const styles = {}, attributes = {}, extracted = {};
     let i, m, key, value, prop, attr;